Subhodip123/Subhodip123.github.io/_teaching/conformal_prediction.md

 location: "Bengaluru, India"
 ---

-Currently I am learning and teaching this course to myself.
-I will be mostly following the book: [**Algorithmic learning in a random world by V.Vovk, A.Gammerman, and G.Shafer**](https://alrw.net/).
+This is a self-taught course.
+The topics are designed by myself mostly following the book: [**Algorithmic learning in a random world by V.Vovk, A.Gammerman, and G.Shafer**](https://alrw.net/).

 - [Lec-1](https://drive.google.com/drive/folders/1CStQPaQJYOXyokzoKSrOyBbt9g13Gar3): Introduction and Probability review.
 - [Lec-2](https://drive.google.com/drive/folders/1CStQPaQJYOXyokzoKSrOyBbt9g13Gar3): Confidence Predictors.